Terri Irwin: Career

-Terri joined an emergency veterinary hospital in 1989 as a veterinary technician to gain further knowledge on the care and support to all kinds of animals.
-Her life was very busy, as she was still helping her father run the family business, rehabilitating animals through her Cougar Country, and working at the vet hospital.
-In addition, she had 15 cats of her own, several birds, and a dog.
+Terri joined an emergency veterinary hospital in 1989 as a veterinary technician to gain further knowledge on the care and support of animals.
+She also helped her father run the family business and rehabilitated animals through her Cougar Country.
+In addition, she owned 15 cats, several birds, and a dog.

-In 1991, Terri went on a tour of Australia, and while visiting wildlife rehabilitation facilities, she had a chance meeting with Steve Irwin, whose father had founded the Australia Zoo (as Beerwah Reptile and Fauna Park).
-Steve would later say that "it was love at first sight."
-A "whirlwind romance" followed: They were engaged after only four months and, eight months later, on June 4, 1992, they married in Eugene, Oregon.
+In 1991, Terri visited Australia and met Steve Irwin.
+They married eight months later.
 Their first television documentary was filmed on their honeymoon.
 The footage, shot by John Stainton, became the first episode of The Crocodile Hunter, which later became successful in the US.

-The couple settled in Australia shortly after their wedding, with Terri leaving her Cougar Country project behind in the US.
-However, as a partner in their wildlife enterprises and television shows, she believes she was able to do far greater work on behalf of wildlife conservation.
+The couple settled in Australia shortly after their wedding, with Terri making the decision to leave the Cougar Country project.

-In addition to their two popular television programs shown on the Animal Planet television network in the US, in 2002, the Irwins released a feature film, The Crocodile Hunter: Collision Course.
+In addition to their two television programs shown on the Animal Planet television network in the US, in 2002, the Irwins released a feature film, The Crocodile Hunter: Collision Course.